 Visit a Virtual gym

 The world’s first virtual gym opened recently on Market Street.
-Black Box VR uses technological innovation to combine fitness with video games.
+Black Box VR uses technological innovation to combine fitness with video games via a club management system.
 The system offers real workouts that last 30 minutes each and are designed to completely transform your body in the shortest amount of time.

 Complete an Escape room